laszlocph/gimlet-docs/docs/concepts/architecture.md

     To learn more about the GitOps repository, see the [The GitOps repository](/reference/gitops-repo) page

+    To learn more about on-demand deploys and service configuration, see the [Deploying a new service](/developers/deploy) page

     To learn more about workflow triggers, see the [Deployment workflows](/developers/deploy-workflows) page